pimcore/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 * header: URL for header content
 * footer: URL for footer content

+> Note: Only package spiritix/php-chrome-html2pdf:1.6.x is supported, not higher version due to dependency on Node > 18.

 ## Relevant Log Files

 If PDF rendering doesn't work properly, following log files should give you a hit for the reason.